V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/calculator.md

 ## Sizing

-When choosing what size to make your machine we refer to the build area.
+When choosing what size to make your machine, start with the _build area_.
 This is the area your tool can reach.
 Smaller machines are more rigid.
-The more rigid the machine the easier more forgiving they are to use (larger acceptable feeds and speeds window).
-The more rigid also means they are faster and more accurate.
-Every Millimeter counts but the Z axis has the largest effect on rigidity.
-For a Primo MPCNC 81mm is the shortest and I **highly** reccomend that.
+The more rigid a machine is, the easier and more forgiving it is to use.
+This gives you a larger acceptable feeds and speeds window.
+More rigid also means it will be faster and more accurate with the right settings.
+Every millimeter counts but **the Z axis has the largest effect on rigidity**.
+For a Primo MPCNC, 81mm is the shortest and **I highly** recommend that.
 More sizing details on [this page](https://www.v1engineering.com/assembly/machine-size/).

 ![!MPCNC ISO Diagram](https://www.v1engineering.com/wp-content/uploads/2020/06/ISO-Diagram2.jpg){: width="400"}